Skip to main content

 Phase 2: migrate a low-risk pilot group

 Do not start with the hardest chargers or the most politically sensitive sites.
+Start with a pilot group that is operationally important enough to be real, small enough to control closely, and diverse enough to expose integration issues.

 Phase 3: move in waves

-Every wave should have:
+Every wave should ship with:

 • clear success criteria